akka/akka/akka-docs/rst/java/http/routing-dsl/directives/scheme-directives/scheme.rst

 http instead of https, or to redirect such requests to the matching https URI with a ``MovedPermanently``.

-For simply extracting the scheme name, see the :ref:`-extractScheme-` directive.
+For simply extracting the scheme name, see the :ref:`-extractScheme-java-` directive.

 Example
 -------